Skip to main content

 123 Chewy Way, Cookietown, NE 73531

-At all venues (including your website or other advertising venues), you must visibly notify the customer that your products were prepared in a kitchen that is not subject to regulation and inspection by the regulatory authority, and that the food may contain allergens.
+Whenever and wherever you are selling (including your website, advertisements, your home, etc.), you must inform the customer with a sign or notification that says: “This food was prepared in a kitchen that is not subject to regulation and inspection by the regulatory authority and may contain allergens”

 Resources Where can you find more information about this law?